Skip to main content

 To publish a private package:

-Paste the code snippet into your .npmrc file.
-Make sure to copy the snippet as it won’t be visible again.
+6. Copy the code snippet and paste it into your .npmrc file.
+The snippet won't be visible again.

 2. Teach Make how to use your design system